Police video shows man shot by officer was on couch, had gun

-MINNEAPOLIS (AP) — A Black man who was fatally shot by Minneapolis police as they were executing a search warrant in a homicide investigation was wrapped in a blanket on a couch when SWAT officers entered the apartment, and displayed a handgun as they shouted at him to show his hands and get on the ground, according to police body camera video released Thursday.
+MINNEAPOLIS (AP) — A Black man who was fatally shot by Minneapolis police as they were executing a search warrant in a homicide investigation was wrapped in a blanket on a couch when SWAT officers entered the apartment, and displayed a handgun as they shouted at him to show his hands and get on the ground, according to police body camera video.

 Police identified the man on Thursday as 22-year-old Amir Locke.
-The Minneapolis Police Department said in a statement Wednesday that he had pointed a loaded gun “in the direction of officers,” but authorities have not said if Locke was connected to the homicide investigation or named in the warrant.
+The Minneapolis Police Department said in a statement Wednesday that he had pointed a loaded gun “in the direction of officers."
 An incident report said he had two wounds in the chest and one in the right wrist.

-The city posted a clip from the body camera video Thursday night, first showing the footage at slow speed and then at regular speed.
+The body camera video showed the footage at slow speed and then at regular speed.
 It shows an officer using a key to unlock the door and enter, followed by at least four officers in uniform and protective vests, time-stamped at about 6:48 a.m.
 As they enter, they repeatedly shout, “Police, search warrant!”
 They also shout “Hands!” and “Get on the ground!”
 The video shows an officer kick a sectional sofa, and Locke begins to emerge from under a blanket, holding a pistol.
 Three shots are heard, and the video ends.

 People are also reading…